Vanilla-OS/documentation/articles/en/apx.md

 package manager (`apt` for Ubuntu).

 Nevertheless, you can install packages from package other distributions.
 For example, using the `--aur` flag, a new container based on Arch Linux will be created.
-Here, `apx` will manage the packages from the AUR (Pacman and yay), tightly integrating them with the host system.
+Here, `apx` will mnage the packages from the AUR (Pacman and yay), tightly integrating them with the host system.
 Using the `--dnf` flag with `apx` will create a new container based on Fedora Linux.
 Here, `apx` will manage packages from Fedora's DNF repository,  tightly integrating them with the host system.

 For GUI packages created inside `apx` containers,`.desktop` files are created automatically and added to the Applications menu.
 These applications are displayed beside other applications in the "Open with" menu in nautilus.
 GUI Packages installed inside containers gets shown in the Sub System section in the [Vanilla control center](/docs/vanilla-control-center).

 For quality control, we are limiting this feature to specific implementations.
-Currently, only `--aur` and `--dnf` flags are supported, but we are planning to implement support for the Nix package manager as well in future.
+Currently, only `--aur` and `--dnf` flags are supported, but we are planning to implement support for the Nix package manager as wll in future.

 ### Naming